Job offer: $130,000 to look after lighthouse

-(CNN) — New Year, new you, new job ... looking after a lighthouse in California?
+(CNN) — New Year, new you, new job -- looking after a lighthouse in California?
+On an idyllic island in the San Pablo Bay, the East Brother Light Station, a lighthouse-turned-inn, is seeking a pair of new keepers.
+San Pablo Bay is part of the larger San Francisco Bay.

 The position offers $130,000, split between two people.
 For the money they'll be expected to keep this historic tower up and running.

-Note: Editor's note: An earlier version of this story incorrectly stated that the lighthouse has a view of the Golden Gate Bridge.